Art (ART)

 ART 223.
 Digital Illustration.
 3 Credit Hours.

 This course introduces the basic techniques of digital illustration and imagin.
 Students will create original artwork using Adobe Illustrator.
 The fundamental tools of this vector art program will be taught through a series of lectures, demonstrations, tutorials, and exercises.
 Students will create and manipulate images based on formal design principles and conceptual frameworks.
 Assignments will have an emphasis on concept, creativity, communication, technical achievement, and presentation.
-There is an additional lab fee of $25.
+There is a fee associated with this course.

 Fulfills Core Requirement(s): Visual and Performing Arts (VPA).